derek-knox/Notes/Advanced React Patterns.md

 - an approach for initialiing state but also providing a mechanism for restting a component to its initial state
   - simply cache an `initialState` object and provide a way to trigger restting the state to `initialState`
   - when first initializing, simply leverage the passed in initialState props but fallback to the `initialState` for values not passed in

+# Provider

+- an approach for mitigating "prop drilling" (passing props multiple levels just so a deep component can consume shared state) that leverages a context (shared state), provider (wrapper component), and consumer (any nested component desiring to consume the context shared state) API